 I ended up reading Hands Free Life first even though it’s the second book by Rachel Macy Stafford.
 It made me cry many times (in a good way) and has helped me be less distracted and more in the moment with my children.
 Now I am reading Hands Free Mama and is it every bit as good.
 Every mom should read these books and I plan on reading them over and over.

 It is easy for moms to feel isolated and alone.
 You feel like you’re the only one still nursing or the only one with a baby waking up at night.
 Facebook groups can change that because they connect you with moms who are feeling the same way!
 Knowing you aren’t alone is often the best medicine.

 My favorite mom group is Purposeful MomLife with Allie Casazza.
-It has grown a lot since I joined and now has 25,000 members.
+It has grown a lot since I joined and now has 37,000 members and counting.
 If you ask a question, you’ll get helpful and supportive answers.